Metafity/Note-recognition/README.md

 # Note-recognition
-Musical note recognition using audio processing with python and numpy
+Musical note recognition using audio processing using python and numpy.